Real Colegio de las Escuelas Pías

 More than a painting, a presence that transforms the space.

-—The restoration of a unique dome in Europe—
+—The restoration of a dome unique in Europe—

-—The restoration of a unique dome in Europe—
+—The restoration of a dome unique in Europe—